Revisit Sorting Algorithms in C++

 Bubble Sort

-Bubble sort is the easiest sorting algorithm, it can be considered as an inferior version of the insert sort.
+Bubble sort is the easiest sorting algorithm; it can be considered an inferior version of insertion sort.

-You should never use bubble sort in any applications.
-It has no advantages at all compared to the other sorting algorithms.
+You should never use bubble sort in real applications.
+It has no advantages compared to the other sorting algorithms.

 void bubble_sort(vector<int>& vec) {